2015–16 FK Austria Wien season: Matchdays 1–9

 Austria started their Bundesliga campaign with a two–match winning streak.
 In the first match, on 26 July, Austria defeated Wolfsberg 2–0 with a goal from a penalty shot by Alexander Gorgon and a second half goal from Alexander Grünwald.
 Austria finished the matchday in second place.
 In the second match, on 2 August, Austria defeated Rheindorf Altach 3–1.
 Vanče Šikov, Olarenwaju Kayode, and Alexander Gorgon.
 Gorgon scored from the penalty mark for the second consecutive week.
 César Ortiz scored for Altach.
 Austria finished the matchday tied for first place with Rapid Wien.
 Then on matchday three, on 8 August, Austria dropped their first points of the season when Austria and Grödig finished in a 2–2 draw.
 Austria got a goal from Alexander Grünwald and an own goal from Harald Pichler and Grödig got a goal from Benjamin Sulimani and a goal from the penalty mark from Lucas Henrique.
 Lukas Rotpuller was sent–off during the match.
 Austria finished the matchday in second place.
-Austria picked up their first loss on 12 August (matchday four) in the Wiener Derby.
+Austria picked up their first loss on 12 August (matchday four) in the Vienna derby.
 Rapid Wien won 5–2.
 Alexander Gorgon scored two goals for Austria and Stefan Stangl, Philipp Schobesberger, Stefan Schwab, Steffen Hofmann, and Robert Berić scored for Rapid.
 Austria finished the matchday in fourth place.